fabricesemti80/cloud-exam-notes/cloud-practitioner/2-cloud-concepts.md

 ### Security Groups / Firewalls

 - To allow a single IP you need to add `/32` to your IP to restrict just that IP
+- You can attach a maximum of 5 security groups to an EC2 instance

 ###  Using EC2 as a Web Server